paulpop30/Dentistry-app2/README.md

 ### Dentistry application
-- Continue the implementation of the problem you have chosen for the first assignment.
-You must:

   - Implement classes in the repository that allow storing and retrieving data to/from a relational database.
 The decision of which repositories are employed, as well as the location of the repository input files / database will be made available via the program’s settings.properties file and the Java Properties class.
 See an example is below: